Top 10 Largest Bats in the World

 The Golden-crowned Flying Fox is one of the largest bats in the world.
 These animals are also known as golden-capped fruit bats.
 It is simply remarkable how large it is.

-Although its body length of 7.01 to 11.42 inches is shorter in length than that of certain other species, it makes up for this shortcoming with a wingspan of 5.6 feet and a maximum weight of 2.6 pounds.
+Although its body length of 7.01 to 11.42 inches is shorter than that of certain other species, it makes up for this shortcoming with a wingspan of 5.6 feet and a maximum weight of 2.6 pounds.

-It inhabits hardwood forests near the margins of cliffs, marshes, or mangrove forests, and other regions where it can avoid human habitation in the Philippines.
+It inhabits hardwood forests near the margins of cliffs, marshes, mangrove forests, and other regions where it can avoid human habitation in the Philippines.

 These bats have a strange stench, one that human beings find repulsive.
 Researchers believe that bats use this smell to communicate with one another.